 That would be quite a deal if we could provide lists of candidates for $99 a month.
 Sign me up!
 We don't do that.
 We train your people to build their own lists.

 As for recordings - these are live searches of open jobs.
 Recording the sessions will restrict what people are willing to share.
 We also want you paying attention.
 Video training allows recruiters to put off training.
 Our model requires them to focus, because there is no backup. .

 4) Is some kind of certificate or education credits we get from signing up?

 Let us just tell you straight up Jim doesn’t believe in certifications in recruiting, so he certainly won’t be giving them out.
 We can tell you this - if you’re diligent and attend enough sessions, you’ll be able to write your own certification test.
-We want you and your team to be in the top 10% of recruiters, which means you have to learn to think about sourcing in the way that the best sourcers think about their searches.
+We want you and your team to be in the top 10% of recruiters, which means you have to learn to think about recruiting in the way that the best recruiters think about their searches.
 You are the certification.
 Have you mastered sourcing?
 Are you better at your job?
 That is my criteria.

 5) If I can’t make a day, can someone else take my place?

 Of course.
 Each subscription includes a private link for one person to register.
 I fully expect and support passing around your link if you can’t make it.
 If you’re in an office with other recruiters, you should create a system where each recruiter can attend once monthly, or each recruiter attends four concurrent sessions.
 It’s a great motivational tool as well - if a recruiter hits their KPI’s, they are eligible to attend the worklab that week.
 You can also gather around a single screen or project it into a conference room.
 But be warned - this is a terrible idea.
 If you don't believe me, test it.
 Have one person view a session one week, and test what they learned.
 Then have the whole team watch, and compare the results.
 Focused learning is very difficult in a group setting.

 6) Why are you doing this?
 Why not just keep on doing webinars?